-Trump says he’s been indicted in documents case
+Donald Trump has been indicted in Mar-a-Lago classified documents case

-Trump says he’s been indicted in secret papers case: ‘This is indeed a DARK DAY for the United States of America’
+Trump indicted on seven charges including breaching espionage act and conspiracy in classified papers scandal

-Mr Trump says he has been summoned to appear at a Miami, Florida courthouse next week
+Former president says he has been summoned to answer the charges against him at a Miami, Florida courthouse next week

 The Independent has learned that a federal grand jury has indicted former president Donald Trump on charges stemming from his alleged unlawful retention of national defence information, adding another criminal case to the legal pressure against the twice-impeached former president as he seeks to win his party’s nomination in next year’s Republican presidential primary.

-Mr Trump himself first revealed the news of his newfound status as a federal criminal defendant late Thursday in a series of posts on his Truth Social platform.
+Mr Trump himself first revealed his newfound status as a federal criminal defendant in a series of posts on his Truth Social platform, just one day after The Independent reported that federal prosecutors had planned to ask a grand jury to return an indictment against him on Thursday.

 “The corrupt Biden Administration has informed my attorneys that I have been Indicted, seemingly over the Boxes Hoax,” he wrote, using the phrase he has frequently used to describe the long-running probe.

-The ex-president followed the bombshell claim with a series of allegations against his successor in the White House, President Joe Biden, stemming from the discovery documents bearing classification markings at several locations linked to the sitting president.
+The ex-president followed the bombshell claim with a series of allegations against his successor in the White House, President Joe Biden, stemming from the discovery of documents bearing classification markings at several locations linked to the sitting president.

-In a subsequent post, Mr Trump said he has been summoned to appear at a federal courthouse in Miami on Tuesday, 13 June, at 3.00 pm ET.
+In a subsequent post, Mr Trump said he had been summoned to appear at a federal courthouse in Miami on Tuesday, 13 June, at 3pm ET.

 “I never thought it possible that such a thing could happen to a former President of the United States, who received far more votes than any sitting President in the History of our Country, and is currently leading, by far, all Candidates, both Democrat and Republican, in Polls of the 2024 Presidential Election,” he said, adding that he is “an innocent man”.